anjalee-kulasinghe/portfolio-project3-Hangman/README.md

 11. Game Start:
   - The game is started by calling the **execute_hangman_game** function at the end of the script.

-### Logic Flow:
+### Logic Flow
  The logic flow involves the continuous execution of the game, where user input is handled, and the game state is updated based on correct or incorrect guesses.
 The loop continues until the player decides to exit the game.

-## Testing Phase
+## Testing
 I have manually tested this project by doing the following:
 1. Tested in my local terminal and the Code Institute Heroku terminal.
 2. Give invalid inputs: to check whether it only considers alphabetic letters and not to lose a life when a number, a special character, or a space is given.
 3. PEP8: Passed the code through PEP8 linter and confirmed there are no problems.

 **Solved Bugs**

   - Ready to play [Y/N]? when the player type 'N', Still start the game - to fix this, I add `if start_game != 'Y':`
         `print("Goodbye!")`
         `return`
   - Not to repeat the welcome message if the player decides to continue playing, I modify the `if play_again_input == 'Y':` by changing it as
    `if play_again_input != 'Y':`
             `print("Goodbye!")`
             `return`
         `else:`
             `start_game = None`
   - Not exit the game when the player selects 'N' - to fix this, use the `break` command.
   - While running the program, I found that there is a syntax SyntaxWarning for hangman stages (**hangman_stages.py:1: SyntaxWarning: invalid escape sequence '\ '**).
 To make sure the backslashes won't be treated as escape characters, I used the **r** prefix.
   - While running the program, I found that the Ascii hangman stages were appearing in the incorrect order.
 To fix it, I changed the Ascii figure order in the hangman_stages.py file.
   - When using the validator, I found the issue **W291 trailing whitespace** in the welcome ascii art.
 To fix the issue, I have removed the trailing whitespace at the end.

 **Remaining Bugs**
-No bugs are remaining
+  - No bugs are remaining

 **Validator Testing**
-PEP8 - No errors were returned from https://pep8ci.herokuapp.com/
+  - PEP8 - No errors were returned from https://pep8ci.herokuapp.com/
 ![validator](assets/readme-assets/PEP8.PNG)

 ## Libraries
-### random:
+### random
 This library is used for generating random numbers.
 In the code, it is used to select a random index for choosing a word from the list.

 The Python file called **hangman_stages** is teated as a custom module that contains ASCII art representations of the hangman stages.

 ## Deployment

-### Final Deployment to Heroku:
+### Final Deployment to Heroku
 This project was deployed using Code Institue's mock terminal for Heroku.
 Steps of deployment:
   - Clone the repository.